Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere: OBSERVATIONS

 \subsection{ISLE $J$-band Observations}

-We conducted $J$-band photometric observations for GJ3470 on the expected transit night of 2012 November 15, by using the near-infrared imaging and spectroscopic instrument ISLE \citep{2006SPIE.6269E.118Y,2008SPIE.7014E.106Y}, which is mounted on the Cassegrain focus of the 188 cm telescope at Okayama Astrophysical Observatory in Japan.
-ISLE has a 1,024 $\times$ 1,024 HgCdTe HAWAII-1 array with the pixel scale of 0$''$.245 pixel$^{-1}$, providing the field of view of 4$'$.3 on a side.
-For relative photometry, we introduced a comparison star (2MASS:07591316+1525479, J=8.73) onto the detecter simultaneously with the target star GJ3470, where the two stars are separated by 2$'$.9.
-At the beginning of the observations, the stellar positions on the detector were carefully set so that the both stellar images did not cover any bad pixels.
-During the observations, the telescope was defocused so that the full width at half maximum of the stellar point spread function (PSF) was $\sim$20 pixel, or $\sim$5$''$, in order to mitigate the incompleteness of pixel-to-pixel-sensitivity (flat-fielding) correction and to extend the exposure time as long as possible while avoiding saturation.
-The exposure time was set to 30 sec, with which the peak analog-to-digital-unit (ADU) count of the brighter star (the comparison star) is well below the threshold of 25,000 ADU, above which the AD converting relation deviates more than 1\% from a linear relation.
+We conducted $J$-band photometric observations for GJ3470 on the expected transit night of 2012 November 15 by using the near-infrared imaging and spectroscopic instrument ISLE \citep{2006SPIE.6269E.118Y,2008SPIE.7014E.106Y}, which is mounted on the Cassegrain focus of the 188 cm telescope at the Okayama Astrophysical Observatory in Japan.
+ISLE has a 1024 $\times$ 1024 HgCdTe HAWAII-1 array with a pixel scale of 0$''$.245 pixel$^{-1}$, providing a field of view (FOV) of 4$'$.3 on a side.
+In order to perform relative photometry, we introduced a comparison star (TYC 1363-2087-1) onto the detector simultaneously with the target star GJ3470; the two stars are separated by 2$'$.9.
+The comparison star has a similar brightness in the $J$ band ($J$=8.73) to that of GJ3470 ($J$=8.79), while it has a different color ($V-J$=1.60) to that of GJ3470 ($V-J$=3.54).
+Although this color difference causes a systematic trend in the relative-photometric light curve due to the differential-color extinction effect, this trend can properly be corrected, as discussed in Section \ref{sec:reduction_isle}.
+The photometric properties of the target and comparison stars are listed in Table \ref{tbl:list_compstars}.
+We note that we used only the one comparison star because there is no other star that has a similar brightness to GJ3470 within two magnitudes in the $J$ band in the FOV.
+We also note that this comparison star shows no short-term variability, as shown in Section \ref{sec:reduction_isle}.
+At the beginning of the observations, the stellar positions on the detector were carefully set so that the stellar images did not cover any bad pixels.
+During the observations, the telescope was defocused so that the full width at half maximum of the stellar point spread function (PSF) was 23--30 pixels, or 5$''$.6--7$''$.4, in order to compensate for an imperfect flat-fielding correction for pixel-to-pixel-sensitivity variations and to extend the exposure time as long as possible while avoiding saturation \citep[see e.g.][]{2009MNRAS.396.1023S}.
+The exposure time was set to 30 s, with which the peak analog-to-digital-unit (ADU) count of the brighter star (the comparison star) was $\sim$20,000 at most.
+This is well below the threshold of 25,000 ADU, above which the AD converting relation deviates more than 1\% from a linear relation.
 The dead time including readout time for each exposure was 6 s.
+The observations spanned 4.4 hr, covering the entire transit (1.9 hr) as well as 1.8 hr prior to and 0.75 hr posterior to the transit.
+The weather was clear, except for about 50 minutes in the course of the pre-transit time when clouds had passed.
 An observing log is shown in Table \ref{tbl:obslog}.